avisheksharmacoder/pyberry/docs/README.md

 By combining the **Rust Server Gateway Interface (RSGI)** via Granian, **Cython Ahead-Of-Time (AOT) compilation**, and a custom **C-based Radix Tree Router**, PyBerry regularly exceeds 30,000 Requests/sec on a single worker process locally, sometimes more.

-### Pyberry is in active development.
+### Pyberry is in active port to Rust.
 - I'm exploring removing cython for a simpler and more maintainable core implementation in pure python and rust only.
 This is in accordance to use LorealDB as the default integrated database for Pyberry Framework, while both using a pure 100% rust core.
+This repo will be archived soon and a new one will be created for hosting the framework.

 ## Key Features